xgankoa/notes/README.md

-> A: Is that for here or to go?
+> Is that for here or to go?

-> B: To go, please.
+> To go, please.